chriswalz/bit/README.md

 ## Inspiration

-Thanks to [Gitless](https://gitless.com/), [git-extras](https://github.com/tj/git-extras), researchers in the field and of course the developers of git itself!
+Thanks to [Gitless](https://gitless.com/), [git-extras](https://github.com/tj/git-extras), researchers in the field and of course the developers of `git` itself!
+Also, thanks to [go-prompt](https://github.com/c-bata/go-prompt) for the interactive prompt library